How do I get a quote?

 Yes, we have a 3,000sq.ft showroom with a huge range of products on display.
 Feel free to visit us and wander around searching for inspiration.
 Our sales staff are all employed, so will happily give you advice without any high-pressure sales techniques.

 We cover Bristol and the surrounding areas up to a maximum of 15 miles from our location (BS4 1UN).

 Planning permission is not normally required for replacing your windows or doors, however there are a few circumstances where it may be required.
 If you are wanting to replace windows in a listed building, or if the building is in a conservation area it’s best to get advice for your local council before carrying out any works.

 This depends on the building in which we’re fitting windows.
 In the interests of your home, your safety and our installers safety, we must strictly adhere to current Health & Safety regulations so this will be highlighted at the time of your quotation or survey.

 What is your average lead time?

 The average lead time is 3-4 weeks from confirmation of order to installation.
 However, this time may vary for non-standard items, or if there are queries following on from your final survey.
-We aim to provide an installation date the following working day after final survey.

 How long does the installation take?